brighton0102/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="Microverse Inc."></a>

-I am thankful to be part of the less than one percent of the student's who get enrolled at microverse.
+I would like to acknowledge my coding partners who helped me work on this project and meet my deadlines.

   <!-- LICENSE -->